At a Glance

 No matter which devices you use, there is a good chance Surfshark has you covered.
 Apps are available for Amazon Fire TV, iOS, Android, Linux, Windows, and macOS (with native Apple Silicon support).
-Chrome and Firefox browser extensions are also available.
+Chrome, Edge, and Firefox browser extensions are also available.

 The provider also works with numerous router makes and models to provide comprehensive protection for all of your devices through a single point of access.

 It doesn’t matter how many VPN connections you need for your workers, as Surfshark offers an unlimited concurrent connections policy, meaning you can connect all of your online devices to Surfshark VPN servers at once, no matter how many devices that might be.

 Surfshark customer support is an around-the-clock proposition thanks to 24/7 chat, email support, and a searchable knowledge base.

 - All of the concurrent connections you need

 BEST FOR BUDGET-MINDED BUSINESS OWNERS:Surfshark is an excellent option for small business owners looking for a reasonably-priced way to offer top-notch online security for their employees’ internet activities.
 Connect as many devices as you need to its servers at once.
 A 30-day money-back guarantee is available.

 ExpressVPN offers fast connection speeds, comprehensive security, and a P2P-enabled global server network.

 The provider’s global server network is made up of over 3,000 servers, stationed in 100+ countries.
 P2P file-sharing is allowed on all servers.